eudes/NHD_SEPS525/README.md

 You will now be able to run the example code located in the \examples folder of this repository.

-When the example Arduino Uno program (located in the \bmp folder) "bmp.ino" is run, it will display the 5 bitmap images when they are placed onto a FAT32 microSD card in the NHD-1.69-AU-SHIELD.
+When the example Arduino Uno program (located in the \examples\bmp folder) "bmp.ino" is run, it will display the 5 bitmap images when they are placed onto a FAT32 microSD card in the NHD-1.69-AU-SHIELD.

 Newhaven Displays Datasheet:
   [1.69" Color OLED NHD-1.69-AU-SHIELD](http://www.newhavendisplay.com/specs/NHD-1.69-160128UGC3.pdf).